RoCK blocks for double covers of symmetric groups and quiver Hecke superalgebras: Combinatorics

+We label the nodes with the elements of the set $I = \{0,1,\dots,\ell\}$ as follows: the labeling follows the repeating pattern

 starting from the first column and going to the right, see Example~\ref{Ex140821} below.
-If a node $\ttA\in \la$ is labelled with $i$, we say that $\ttA$ has {\em residue $i$} and write $\Res\, \ttA=i$.
+If a node $\ttA\in \la$ is labeled with $i$, we say that $\ttA$ has {\em residue $i$} and write $\Res\, \ttA=i$.
 Following \cite{Morris,LT}, we can associate to every $\la\in\Par_p$ its {\em $\bar p$-core} $\core(\la)\in\Par_p^\res$.
 It is obtained from $\la$ by first removing all parts of $\la$ divisible by $p$ to get a strict partition $\mu$ (after reordering so that there are no zero parts); next, we remove {\em $p$-bars} as usual to get the usual $\bar p$-core of $\mu$.
 This means that we either remove two rows $i$ and $j$ such that $\mu_i+\mu_j=p$ or we remove $p$ boxes from row $i$ providing no part of $\mu$ equals $\mu_i-p$.
 After that we reorder the remaining parts so that we have a strict partition again and repeat the process until we arrive to a partition $\core(\lambda)$ such that no further removals are possible.
-It follows from \cite[Theorem 1]{MorYas} that $\core(\lambda)$ is well defined, see also \S\ref{SSAbacus}.
+It follows from \cite[Theorem~1]{MorYas} that $\core(\lambda)$ is well defined, see also \S\ref{SSAb}.
 It is clear from the definition that the number of nodes removed to go from $\la$ to $\core(\la)$ is divisible by $p$, we we can define a non-negative integer called the {\em $\bar p$-weight} of $\la$:

 A partition $\rho\in\Par_p$ is called a {\em $\bar p$-core} if $\core(\rho)=\rho$.
 For such $\rho$, we denote

 We also denote by $\Cores_p$ the set of all $\bar p$-core partitions: